IACS-CS/web-design-instructions/tutorials/interactiveGame/player.md

 }
 ```

 Ok: now we should have confirmed that we have a bucket that can slide off the screen and fill with water.
-That means then ext step is to let the user *update* the bucket with events!
+That means the next step is to let the user *update* the bucket with events!

 [Controlling our object with events](./events.md)